Delaware flag

 Notice is required

-You must notify your local school district of your intent to homeschool.
+You must notify the state Department of Education of your intent to homeschool.

 Delaware does not require standardized testing or formal assessment.